Semi-Local Exchange-Correlation Approximations in Density Functional Theory: Semi-Local xc Approximations

 \xclabel{GGA;C;PBEfe}{2015}{Perez2015:3844} This functional is the correlation counterpart of \xcref{GGA;X;PBEfe}.
 The two were optimized together for the formation energies of solids.
 The analytical form is the same as \xcref{GGA;C;PBE}, but with a different value for the parameter $\beta$ (0.043) in \cref{eq:ggac:pw91h0,eq:pw91a}.
 The original \xcref{GGA;C;PBE} value for the $\gamma$ parameter was kept, since varying it failed to considerably improve the results.

 \xclabel{GGA;C;SG4}{2016}{Constantin2016:045126} This is the correlation companion of \xcref{GGA;X;SG4}.
-There are two main ideas behind the construction of this functional.
-The first is to require the functional to closely reproduce the semiclassical correlation energy expansion of neutral atoms at large nuclear charge $Z$.\cite{Burke2014:4834} The second is that the functional should recover \xcref{GGA;C;APBE} in the core region of heavy atoms, where $r_s\to 0$ and $s\to 0$.
+There are two main ideas behind the construction of this functional: (i)~the functional should closely reproduce the semiclassical correlation energy expansion of neutral atoms at large nuclear charge $Z$;\cite{Burke2014:4834} and (ii)~the functional should recover \xcref{GGA;C;APBE} in the core region of heavy atoms, where $r_s\to 0$ and $s\to 0$.
 The functional is thus written as \cref{eq:zpbeint,eq:zpbeintf}, with $H_0$ having the \xcref{GGA;C;PBE} form (\cref{eq:ggac:pw91h0}), but with $\beta$ that is here the function: